Improving your finances

 Review your utility suppliers

 It’s often possible to save money by switching suppliers for utilities like electricity or broadband.
-We’ve teamed up with Switchd to make switching energy easy.

 We know that a change to your income — whether it's due to job loss or reduced earnings — can make things more difficult.
 Financial support is available, whether you're employed or self-employed.

 Support if coronavirus has impacted your job

 To help you find the support you need, we’ve teamed up with Policy in Practice.
 They're recommended by GOV.UK to offer you a free to use, anonymous and independent benefits calculator.

 Their calculator can help you to find out what benefits you could get, how to claim and how your benefits will be affected by changes in your employment or working hours.